Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: Introduction

-First proposed by Affleck, Kennedy, Lieb and Tasaki (AKLT) in 1987, the AKLT state (Fig.~\ref{fig1}(a)) is a prototypical example of the Haldane phase \cite{Affleck1987} with a symmetry-protected topological order.
+First proposed by Affleck, Kennedy, Lieb, and Tasaki (AKLT) in 1987, the AKLT state (Fig.~\ref{fig1}(a)) is a prototypical example of the Haldane phase \cite{Affleck1987} with a symmetry-protected topological order.
 It works as a resource state for measurement-based quantum computation \cite{Gross2007,Brennen2008}, and can be efficiently represented by matrix-product states (MPS) \cite{Perez2007}.
 Since the MPS representation efficiently describes a large variety of low-energy states of manybody Hamiltonians, protocols that can produce the AKLT state may be generalized for a range of applications.
-Compared with the typical preparation method of the AKLT state based on its matrix product representation via postselection \cite{Kaltenbaek2010,Chen2022}, or based on sequential unitary gates \cite{schoen2005} and assisted by measurements \cite{Smith2022}, driven-dissipative methods create the manybody state with robustness and self-correcting features.
+Compared with the typical preparation method of the AKLT state based on its matrix product representation via postselection \cite{Kaltenbaek2010,Chen2022}, or based on sequential unitary gates \cite{Schoen2005} and assisted by measurements \cite{Smith2022}, driven-dissipative methods create the manybody state with robustness and self-correcting features.
 Here, the system coherence can last much longer than the lifetime of a single component.
-Prior proposals have addressed possible implementation in ion trap and cold atom systems \cite{Sharma2021,Zhou2021}.
-Here we propose such preparation and stabilization of the AKLT state in a superconducting transmon platform.
+Prior proposals have addressed possible implementation in ion trap and cold atom systems \cite{Sharma2021,Zhou2021}. \refeo{Here, we focus on the ALKT states under open boundary conditions, where there is a four-fold degenerate ground state.
+Our protocol stabilizes this subspace of states in the superconducting transmon platform.}

+\refeo{The superconducting circuit QED (cQED) platform, which we consider, provides a versatile methodology for controlling superconducting artificial atoms and their interaction with electromagnetic cavities \cite{Blais2021}.
+In recent years, the platform has been a mainstream track for developing quantum processors \cite{Kjaergaard2020}.
+Superconducting NISQ processors are at the forefront of the quest for quantum advantage \cite{Arute2019} and quantum error correction \cite{Acharya2023}.
+Beyond coherent manipulation, cQED allows for designing driven-dissipative dynamics, which has been shown to enable stabilization of single-body states \cite{Murch2012,Lu2017,Grimm2020,Leghtas2015,Valenzuela2006,Magnard2018,Holland2015,Geerlings2013}, two-body states \cite{Shankar2013, Kimchi2016, Brown2022,Ma2019_sl,Ma2021}, as well as many-body entangled states \cite{Ma2019}.}